claununez/biosurvey/README.md

 biosurvey is in a GitHub repository and can be installed and/or loaded using the code below (make sure to have Internet connection).
-If you have any problem during installation, restart R session, close other RStudio essions you may have open, and try again.
+If you have any problem during installation, restart R session, close other RStudio sessions you may have open, and try again.
 If during the installation you are asked to update packages, do so if you don’t need a specific version of one or more of the packages to be installed.
 If any of the packages gives an error when updating, please install it alone